Skip to main content

 Introducing our 2024-2025 Sir Charles Mackerras Junior Conducting Fellow, accomplished musician Medb Brereton Hurley.

 Medb Brereton Hurley’s passion for conducting stems from her student years at Trinity College Dublin.
 Graduating with a first-class honours degree in Music and English Literature, she played the tenor horn in the award-winning Drogheda Brass Band, participated in several Royal Irish Academy of Music performing groups, and conducted the Trinity Orchestra for two years.
 As a founder and co-artistic administrator of AMGE (the Annual Music Graduate Exhibition) – where nine original compositions by Irish music graduates premiered in November 2022 – she premiered her own choral composition and conducted it in concert.
-For the past two years, Medb has been the Studio Conductor of Irish National Opera, working as assistant conductor and children’s chorus director on Tosca, Guillaume Tell, Der Rosenkavalier, Werther and Così Fan Tutte (2022-23), as well as Faust, La bohème, and Salome (2023-24).
+For the past two years, Medb has been the Studio Conductor of Irish National Opera, working on Tosca, Guillaume Tell, Der Rosenkavalier, Werther and Così Fan Tutte (2022-23), as well as Faust, La bohème, Salome, and La Traviata (2023-24).
 This July, Medb conducted the INO Orchestra and youth hip-hop collective the Kabin Crew in a theatrical showcase of their music – including viral sensation ‘The Spark’ – at The Everyman.
 She was also recently awarded the Orchestra Prize in the final of the Orchestral Conducting competition in the Feis Cheoil 2024, having conducted the RTÉ Concert Orchestra.

 Medb made her debut at Blackheath Halls this week in a special concert celebrating the 50th anniversary of The Dvořák Society for Czech and Slovak Music.
 She conducted the Trinity Laban Symphony Orchestra in a new work by composition graduate Kornélia Nemcová, What Remains at Dawn.
 The Sir Charles Mackerras Junior Fellowship in Conducting is designed to enable an aspiring young conductor to bridge the gap between full-time conservatoire-based study and the music profession.
 They are provided with the means and time to develop professional skills and contacts with the support of a conservatoire mentor.
 Medb is the first woman to hold this position – we spoke to her about all things conducting and creating.